zzhangjii/learning-library/workshops/LabGuide700WorkingWithRESTAPIs.md

 ![](./images/700/Picture700-1.png)

-- Pick user from the list of users and one the User page click 'Add API Keys' button.
+- Pick user from the list of users and on the User page click 'Add API Keys' button.

 ![](./images/700/Picture700-2.png)

 - Paste your oci_api_key_public.pem key text.
 The service generates a key Fingerprint.
-Save the fingerprint some where safe since you will need it to sign your API requests.
+Save the fingerprint somewhere safe since you will need it to sign your API requests.

 ![](./images/700/Picture700-3.png)